Back to Search

 Jim’s (William James Jr.) expertise was no less than that of his older brothers – with a notable win at Dandenong Show, during the depression, of 100 pounds.
 Jim was very capable & successful in all disciplines of the sport.
 He held the record of 19secs for the 12inch underhand until early 1970.
 He was a willing coach for new axemen & ran training days at his property for them

-Alf wasn’t quite as successful in all aspects of woodchopping but he was an excellent tree climber, especially with spurs.
+Alf was not quite as successful in all aspects of woodchopping, but he was an excellent tree climber, especially with spurs.
 Alf was employed by sawmills to cut the tops out of trees & was fearless.
 While not as prolific as his brothers, Alf was an excellent axeman, a very able teacher & willingly shared his knowledge.

 Ken carried on the family tradition of excellence & competed well into later life.